-Last week I shared my Ipsy Metropolis Unboxing with y’all, including this little em cosmetics palette.
-For those of you who don’t know, em is Michelle Phan’s personal cosmetics line, Michelle Phan being the creator of Ipsy!
-Before Christmas em sold all of their products off at a steep discount (75% off!) to make way for a new image and with it, new products.
+Last week I shared my Ipsy Metropolis Unboxing with y’all, including this little em Cosmetics Shade Play Eyeshadow Palette.
+For those of you who don’t know, em Cosmetics is Michelle Phan’s personal cosmetics line, Michelle Phan being the creator of Ipsy!
+Before Christmas em Cosmetics sold all of their products off at a steep discount (75% off!) to make way for a new image and with it, new products.
 I’m looking forward to seeing what they have next!
 This palette was originally $28US.

-Keep in mind that my swatches were done without a primer and that the lightest shades show up a little bit better with a decent primer.
+Keep in mind that my swatches were done without a primer and that the lightest shades show up slightly better with a decent primer.

 The shimmery pink is exceptionally beautiful as a brow bone or tear duct highlight and the medium purple looks great in the crease or on the lid.
 I’ve been using the darkest matte shade to contour the outer V of my eyes.